 Provides the student opportunities to implement the nursing process in acute and community settings.
 The focus of care is on women and the family during the childbearing cycle, the newborn, and the child through adolescence.
-PREREQUISITE(S): BIOL 212, NURS 125, NURS 126, NURS 129, ENGL 102 or ENGL 103, and mathematics foundation or consent of program coordinator.
-PRE- or COREQUISITE(S): ARTS distribution.
-Three hours lecture/discussion, six hours laboratory each week.
-Formerly NU 226.
+PREREQUISITE(S): NURS 125, NURS 126, NURS 129 or consent of program coordinator.
+PRE- or COREQUISITE(S): A minimum grade of C or better in Arts Distribution and BIOL 213.
+Three hours lecture/discussion, twelve hours of clinical each week.